Policy and Calculation Details

 Vancouver Renewable Energy’s Carbon Offset Certificates (COCs) conform strictly to the concept of ‘additionality.’

 Additionality means that monies from the sale of certificates are only used to fund projects that would not have happened without additional Carbon Offset Credit funding.
 Given the economic conditions present at the beginning of the project (component costs, installation, and energy savings based on current and projected local costs of conventional energy), the project would not be economically viable without the additional funding.
 COC funding makes an uneconomic project viable to the project sponsor in order to promote the use of greenhouse gas saving technology and systems.

 *Calculations are based on a lifetime of 35 years.

 *Greenhouse gas reductions are based on a calculation of 56 kg / gigajoule for the solar hot water systems that replace natural gas heating.

 *Ten percent of the price of the certificates covers administrative, marketing, mailing and printing costs.

 Where does the money go?

-Money from Carbon Offset purchase will go towards providing additional funding solar hot water systems, primarily for housing cooperatives, which are non-profit organizations.
+Money from Carbon Offset purchases will go towards providing additional funding for solar hot water systems, primarily for housing cooperatives, which are non-profit organizations.

 We are currently looking for housing coops to benefit from this funding.
 For more information, please contact us.